-The social media ban that was imposed in the wake of The blocking of the popular and critical web site anti-Muslim riots in Kandy, was another alarming instance LankaeNews.com within Sri Lanka is a notable regression of media censorship.
-The anti-Muslim gangs mobilised themselves on social media, particularly Facebook, and of good governance promises.
-All local internet providers anti-Muslim rhetoric was widely shared.
-The Sri Lankan have blocked access to LankaeNews on the orders of Telecommunication Regulatory Commission (TRC) of Sri Facebook community is over five million strong and the Lanka.
-So far, all inquires to find out the reasons for blocking overwhelming majority use mobile connections to read, the website have been unsuccessful.
-The TRCSL has turned share and post on Facebook.
-Yudhanjaya Wijeratne, a down an RTI request regarding the ban on LankaeNews, writer and a data scientist concluded that contrary to the stating that the disclosure of information pertaining to the government's expectation, the ban on social media merely ban is a threat to national security.
-The RTI request was filed brought Facebook activity to January-February levels (on average, a roughly 50 per cent drop from the three days by Groundviews.org.
-Although the request on LankaeNews ban was rejected, before the riots).
-By being uncoordinated and by deploying TRC released information revealing that it had blocked draconian tactics of the sort that one would have expected from the Rajapakse regime, the government has lost a great 13 websites in Sri Lanka since 2015.
-The websites blocked include a number publishing political news and a few deal of credibility", he observed.
+The blocking of the popular and critical web site LankaeNews.com within Sri Lanka is a notable regression of good governance promises.
+All local internet providers have blocked access to LankaeNews on the orders of Telecommunication Regulatory Commission (TRC) of Sri Lanka.
+So far, all inquires to find out the reasons for blocking the website have been unsuccessful.
+The TRCSL has turned down an RTI request regarding the ban on LankaeNews, stating that the disclosure of information pertaining to the ban is a threat to national security.
+The RTI request was filed by Groundviews.org.